Cousins – these boys have gone way past kissing

 The sexual tension between the two boys builds quickly, and it doesn’t take long before the clothes come off and passion takes hold.

-I caught up with Thiago Cazado for a behind-the-scenes look at Cousins.
+We caught up with Thiago Cazado for a behind-the-scenes look at Cousins.

 What was your inspiration for this story?